 Factiva provides the full text of thousands of newspapers from around the world.
 Dates of coverage vary.

 Foreign Broadcast Information Service (FBIS) Daily Reports (1941-1996) consist of translated broadcasts, news agency transmissions, newspapers, periodicals and government statements from nations around the world.
-These media sources were monitored in their languages of origin, translated into English and issued by the U.S. Government.

 Newspaper Source Plus includes more than 860 full-text newspapers as well as more than 878,000 television and radio news transcripts.

-Historic Australian Newspapers, 1803-1954 provides the full text of almost every major Australian newspaper (as well as many lesser-known titles) and is constantly expanding.
+Trove Digitised Newspapers and More provides the full text of almost every major Australian newspaper (as well as many lesser-known titles) and is constantly expanding.

 The Baillieu Library receives The Age, The Australian, Australian Financial Review, Sydney Morning Herald and Times (London) daily.
 These newspapers are held on the newspaper shelves until the microforms arrive.